hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

 - If 2 theories have the same d, then use subclass approach if can
 #### The dimension of a set of curves
 - When the field of application of a theory can be identified with the field of its graphic representation, then the dimension of the theory with respect to this field is identical with the dimension of the set of curves corresponding to the theory
 - -> The number of freely determinable params of a set of curves by which a theory is represented is characteristic for the degree of falsifiability of that theory
 #### Two ways of deducing the number of dimensions of a set of curves
 - 2 methods of reducing d:
-  - Material: not change the share of curve
+  - Material: not change the shape of curve
   - Formal: change the shape of curve
   - -> Not diminish the generality of the definition